 Flexibility in your means of travel and arrival date is essential to stretching a budget.

-As time goes on you’ll meet fellow travelers who will have a slew of recomendations about destinations or events going on.
-You also may want to link up with a fellow traveler and spend some days wandering the streets together.
-If you allow yourself the felxibility of a non-iron clad planned trip, then this all becomes possible.
+As time goes on you’ll meet travelers with slews of recommendations about on-going event and destinations.
+You also may want to link up with a fellow traveler and spend some days wandering together.
+If you allow yourself the flexibility of a non-iron clad planned trip, then this all becomes possible.

 Finding the cheapest way to get to your desired destination is like solving a logic puzzle.
 It’s not quite on the same level as the enigma machine,* but figuring out the magic combination of departure date and arrival airport without breaking the budget can be a tough code to crack.
-Keep playing around with these variables until winner, winner you can afford the plane ticket that hopefully also serves dinner.
-Sometimes the closest airport to your desired destination is too expensive.
-Then see if there is a relatively close airport to fly to, spend some time in that city, then take a train/ bus the rest of the way to where you want to go.
+Keep playing around with these variables until winner, winner you can afford the plane ticket that hopefully serves dinner.
+Sometimes the closest airport to your desired destination will be too expensive.
+When this happens see if there is a relatively close airport to fly to, spend some time in that city, then take a train/ bus the rest of the way to where you want to go.

 I most commonly use https://www.skyscanner.com/ for airline tickets, and Flixbus for getting around Europe.
 What’s great about skyscanner is that you don’t have search for flights based on a specific arrival airport.
 You can search based on arrival city or country.
 My favorite feature is the ability to view an entire calendar page worth of fairs at one time.

 For the full gambit of my transportation tips check out the “Tips n’ Links” tab under the “Tales and Tips” header

 If you want to try your hand at hitchhiking use hitchwiki.org.
 It is a collaboration of information all about hitchhiking and cheap travel.
 Note: in some countries sticking out your thumb is like giving the middle finger, so read up on a country’s customs first. http://hitchwiki.org/en/Main_Page